ballerburg9005/wikipedia-live-telnet/README.md

 * in testing branch: guestbook, various other improvements, system_text in server.cfg was unused by accident, and auth token hardcoded and not being read from config

 * needs observation: there was a bug that sometimes caused 60% CPU utilization idle, probably related to python/package versions

+* For some reason as of right now search does not trigger for AI, very strange.
+TODO fix.

 ## general guide running